AnjanC0des/Notes/Development/JsRefresher.md

 <img src="./Illustrations/JsRefresher.gif" />

+## Note

+The following content is what was covered as part of Max's course and is not exhaustive.
+For holistic js information, always refer the [docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

 ## Adding Js to a html file
 * Js can be added to a html file using <script> tags(cumbersome unless script is small), by writing js code directly in the tags or linking a js file using the tag(more maintainable).
 * Script tags are not self closing and we need both opening and closing tags.